ndaman/continuum/docs/exam2/lecture8-old.md

 ----
 ## boundary conditions

-- In most problems, we don't know anything about the internal stress state, but we do know what is applied on the surface
+- In most problems, we don&rsquo;t know anything about the internal stress state, but we do know what is applied on the surface
 - We apply these as traction boundary conditions, which can be used to find the internal stress tensor
 - If a surface is "free" with no boundary or force constraints, it is a traction-free boundary condition